lea-stellini/Portfolio/README.md

 - JS_Rocket 🚀.
 - Rock 🪨 Paper📄 Sissors✂️.
 - To do List 🗒.

-I'm still working on this project, I plan to have a dark mode 🌚.
+NEW : I recently added a dark mode 🌚.

-There is already a toggle switch, but it doesn't do anything yet.
+This porfolio is still in progress 🌱.